IgniteUI/igniteui-docfx/en/components/tabbar.md

 _keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Bottom Nav component, Angular Bottom Navigation controls
 ---

-# Bottom Navigation
+# Angular Bottom Navigation Component Overview

 <p class="highlight">The Ignite UI for Angular Bottom Navigation component enables the user to navigate among a number of content panels displayed in a single view.
-The navigation through the panels is accomplished with the tab buttons located at bottom.</p>
+The navigation through the panels is accomplished with the tab buttons located at bottom of your application.</p>

 > [!NOTE]
 > `igx-tab-bar` selector is deprecated.
 You could use [`igx-bottom-nav`]({environment:angularApiUrl}/classes/igxbottomnavcomponent.html) instead. `IgxTabBarComponent` class is renamed to [`IgxBottomNavComponent`]({environment:angularApiUrl}/classes/igxbottomnavcomponent.html). `IgxTabBarModule` is renamed to `IgxBottomNavModule`.